pglen/pycal/README.md

 # pycal

-## Calendar with monitorable alarm QUEUE and the usual features
+## Calendar with alarm queue monitor ability ... and the usual features

 In (under) development.
 Most of it works ....

+Nice basis for any python calendar related project

 ![Screen shot o pycal](pycal_screen.png "PyCal Screen Shot")